Sunscreen-tech/ansible-ipfs-cluster/group_vars/README.md

 variables.

-Note the cluster `service.json` template can be fully customized by defining the appropiate variables, and otherwise they will take sensisble defaults.
+Note the cluster `service.json` template can be fully customized by defining the appropiate variables, and otherwise they will take sensible defaults.